Emily Radford (they/them)

 • Burnout, PDA, self-compassion, unmasking, executive dysfunction

 I draw from a variety of therapeutic modalities, including Acceptance and Commitment therapy (ACT), Dialectical Behavioural Therapy (DBT), and Schema therapy.
-I am also trained in Eye Movement Desensitization and Reprocessing (EMDR), which is available to clients who see me weekly or fortnightly.
-I love EMDR, and I’m happy to provide psychoeducation on what this process is like if you’ve never experienced it.
+I am trained in Specialist Supportive Clinical Management (SSCM) which is used in eating disorder treatment.
+I am also trained in Eye Movement Desensitization and Reprocessing (EMDR) which is commonly used when working with trauma, and is available to clients who see me weekly or fortnightly.
+Lastly, I am engaging in continued training and professional development in Inference-Based Cognitive Behavioural Therapy (I-CBT) for OCD.
 I alter therapeutic modalities to ensure they are neuro-affirming, which means we can be flexible with the modality we use and how we use it to ensure it’s a good fit for how your brain works.
 I prioritise the therapeutic relationship and ensure I tailor my therapeutic approach to meet your individual needs and goals (irrespective of neurotypical standards).

 My sessions are client led, meaning there is no required agenda of what we “have to do”.
 During therapy, I enjoy looking at the different "parts" that make us up, noticing where in the body sensations arise (and staying with these feelings/sensations as they arise), and exploring your past and present with gentleness and curiosity.
 I adjust my therapeutic approach for those who struggle with visualization, alexithymia, autistic burnout, chronic pain/illness, dissociation, and PDA.
 Ultimately, you are in charge of session content, and we will tailor each session to suit your needs.
 I encourage you to tell me if something doesn’t work for you, so we can not do that thing again!
+I am always open to feedback, and have no issues admitting when I’m wrong / have messed up.
+After all, I’m only human!
 Similarly, I love to know what’s going well, so we ensure that remains a consistent part of our sessions.

 Queenie the dog Radford (she/her)